(866) 615-9507

 Long-term disability (LTD) benefits in Philadelphia, Pennsylvania, can help cover living expenses if you can’t work.
 When you have a disability, the question of returning to work as you improve can lead to other concerns.

 For example, you’ll lose LTD benefits if you start working again.
 What happens if your condition worsens?
 If you need to apply for LTD again, will you have to wait to receive benefits?
+Maybe not.
+The answer depends on whether a policy includes a recurrent disability provision.

 What is a Recurrent Disability Provision?